interkosmos/fortran-zstd/README.md

 # apt-get install libzstd1 libzstd-dev
 ```

-Or, to build and install the zstd library from source:
+Or, to build the zstd library from source, and to install to `/usr/local`, run:

 ```
 $ cd /tmp/